Haoyu-Xie/HaoyuXie.github.io/_pages/about.md

 And I am currently working as a RA at [AI & Vision Lab](https://damo.alibaba.com/labs/vision), Alibaba DOMA Academy.
 I received my Master degree and Bachelor degree from School of Computer Science and Engineering, NEU in 2020 and 2018, respectively.

 My Primary research interest is computer vision with a focus on **semi-supervised learning** and **semantic segmentation**.
 By inducing priors that humans utilize into training of deep neural networks, I hope to understand the learning of our deep models better and to enable the models to understand visual data with minimal human supervision.
-Besides, I have an additional interest in **3D Dense Prediction Task** and **Diffusion Model** (Under investigation).
+Besides, I have an additional interest in **AIGC Task** and **Diffusion Model** (Under investigation).

 <font color=red> I have completed my Ph.D graduation project.
 I am looking for a long postdoctoral job, and I accept early interns for postdoctoral work (remote or onsite)!!! </font>